Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 \subsection{Temperature}

-To further probe the underlying mechanisms for nanocrystal formation from an initially perfect crystal under high-shear strain, certain simulation variables were altered one-by-one.
+To probe the underlying mechanisms for nanocrystal formation from an initially perfect crystal under high-shear strain, certain simulation variables were altered one-by-one.
 We first changed the thermostat temperature, whilst keeping all other conditions unchanged.
-Three additional simulations were carried out with thermostat temperatures T = 500 K, 800 K, and 1000 K. Figure \ref{fig:4_1} shows the kinetic energy, the potential energy, the temperature, the number of grains, the dislocation density, and the von Mises stress of different simulations.
+Three additional simulations were carried out with thermostat temperatures T = 500 K, 800 K, and 1000 K. Figure \ref{fig:4} shows the kinetic energy, the excess potential energy, the number of grains, the dislocation density and the von Mises stress of the different simulations.

-Figure \ref{fig:Fig4a} and \ref{fig:Fig4b} show the change in kinetic energy.
-They are well correlated with the system temperature in Figure \ref{fig:Fig4e} because of the linear dependence between temperature and kinetic energy.
+Figure \ref{fig:Fig4a} shows the change in kinetic energy throughout the simulations.
 We observe a notable difference in the increase in kinetic energy associated with the formation of the disordered phase at different thermostat temperatures.
-For example, the kinetic energy increases from around 0.039 eV/atom to 0.072 eV/atom for the 300 K simulation, an increase of 0.033 eV/atom, whilst the 800 K simulation experiences a spike from 0.1 eV/atom to around 0.117 eV/atom, an increase of 0.017 eV/atom, much less than the increment at 300 K. We can also observe from Figure \ref{fig:Fig4b} that the initial increase in kinetic energy occurs earlier for the higher temperature simulations, occurring at 0.27 strain for the 300 K, 0.25 strain for the 500 K, 0.2 strain for the 800 K, and 0.19 strain for the 1000 K simulations.
+For example, the kinetic energy increases from $\sim 0.039$ eV/atom to 0.072 eV/atom for the 300 K simulation, an increase of 0.033 eV/atom, whilst the 800 K simulation increases from 0.1 eV/atom to $\sim 0.117$ eV/atom, an increase of 0.017 eV/atom, much less than the increment at 300 K. We can also observe in Figure \ref{fig:Fig4a} that the initial increase in kinetic energy occurs earlier for the higher temperature simulations: at $\gamma = 0.27$ for the 300 K, $\gamma = 0.25$ for the 500 K, $\gamma = 0.2$ for the 800 K, and $\gamma = 0.19$ for the 1000 K simulations.
+After this increase and subsequent reduction, the kinetic energy remains relatively constant for all simulations.

-The increase in kinetic energy corresponds to a decrease in potential energy.
-Figure \ref{fig:Fig4c} and \ref{fig:Fig4d} show how the potential energy begins to decrease earlier for the higher temperature simulations.
-Interestingly, the thermostat temperature does not appear to significantly alter the maximum potential energy.
-Whilst the 300 K simulation increases to a maximum of -3.73 eV/atom, the higher temperature 500 K and 800 K simulations increase to -3.74 eV/atom, and the 1000 K simulation increases to -3.72 eV/atom.
-The higher temperature simulations generally experience higher potential energy after the initial spike, with the 1000 K simulation hovering at around -3.82 eV/atom after $\varepsilon = 4$, whilst the 300 K simulation plateaus at around -3.89 eV/atom.
+The increase in kinetic energy coincides with a decrease in excess potential energy.
+Figure \ref{fig:Fig4b} shows how the excess potential energy reaches its peak earlier for the higher temperature simulations.
+As before, the 300 K simulation shows a peak at 0.24 eV/atom at $\gamma = 0.27$.
+The 500 K and 800 K simulations exhibit excess potential energy peaks of 0.20 eV/atom at $\gamma = 0.25$, and 0.16 eV/atom at $\gamma = 0.22$, respectively.
+Finally, the 1000 K simulation has a peak excess potential energy of 0.15 eV/atom at $\gamma = 0.21$.
+The higher temperature simulations generally show lower excess potential energy after the initial spike, with the 800 K simulation hovering at $\sim 0.07$ eV/atom after $\gamma = 2$, whilst the 300 K simulation plateaus at $\sim 0.08$ eV/atom.